puchee99/CaixaBank_DS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The objective of this project is to classify insects according to the value of different sensors.
+The objective of this project is to
-We have the data in a `.csv` where the `Insect` column is the target to predict.